daskeete/Final_Project/README.md

 The target column is 'DEATH_EVENT'.
 '0' means no recorded death and '1' indicates a death.
 This dataset suffers from class imbalance due to the number of deaths making up only about 32% of the dataset.
 People leaving the study earlier than others counts as a non-death event which adds further inaccuracy to our model results.

+## Provide the specification for your applied machine learning method that presented the most promise in providing a solution to your problem.
+Include the section from your python or R script that specifies your model architecture, layers, functional arguments and specifications for compiling and fitting.
+Provide a brief description of how you implemented your code in practice.